Tr4pSt3R/martian_rover/README.md

 A robot position consists of a grid coordinate (a pair of integers: x-coordinate followed by y-coordinate) and an orientation (N, S, E, W for north, south, east, and west).

 A robot instruction is a string of the letters “L”, “R”, and “F” which represent, respectively, the instructions:
-  ● Left : the robot turns left 90 degrees and remains on the current grid point.
+  - Left: the robot turns left 90 degrees and remains on the current grid point.
-  ● Right : the robot turns right 90 degrees and remains on the current grid point.
+  - Right: the robot turns right 90 degrees and remains on the current grid point.
-  ● Forward : the robot moves forward one grid point in the direction of the current orientation and maintains the same orientation.
+  - Forward: the robot moves forward one grid point in the direction of the current orientation and maintains the same orientation.

 The direction North corresponds to the direction from grid point (x, y) to grid point (x, y+1).